sarangunasekaran/aws-s3-bucket-and-flask/README.md

 But I decided to make it as a webpage, so did the same with the FLASK.

-A list of files and directories appeared in a new window.
+A list of files and directories appeared in a new window as we expected :)